Devi27-create/Product-Sales-Dashboard/README.md

 Example:

 **1. Key Questions:**
+Which Country/Region generates more profit?
+Which Country/Region has more sales?
+What's the average sales of Products?
-Which Country/Region generates more profit or which Country/Region has more sales, average sales or what's the total quantity sold in different countries.
+What's the total quantity sold in different countries?

 **2. Goal of the Dashboard:**
 To deliver an interactive visual tool that enables the users to explore the data with ease.
 Uncover the sales trend.